ChisholmKyle/FsmTemplateC/README.md

 ## Current Status ##

-This is a minimal and custom implementation which is not intended to replace a more formalized and feature-rich library susch as [SCM](http://smc.sourceforge.net) and there's no formal documentation.
+This is a minimal and custom implementation which is not intended to replace a more formalized and feature-rich library such as [SCM](http://smc.sourceforge.net) and there's no formal documentation.
 Only this README, examples, and the generated code have comments that may help you get started.
-If you want to add any feautures, examples, documentation or fix some bugs, get in touch with the maintainer(s).
+Please feel free to add any features, examples, documentation or fix some bugs!